Uber Insurance Coverage for Passengers

 Uber Insurance Also Cover Bodily Injury Coverage

 Uber also provides uninsured/underinsured motorist bodily injury coverage that can kick in if another motorist caused the accident but does not have adequate insurance coverage to pay for the rideshare passenger’s care.
 Uber providing uninsured/underinsured coverage ensures all rideshare passengers have at least $1 million in coverage no matter who causes the accident or whether or not they have insurance.
-For more information call a Florida uber accident lawyer.
+For more information call an accident lawyer.

 Can Uber Provides Contingent Coverage Any Time a Driver Be on the App?